Find Cheap Health Insurance Quotes in Your Area

 Most short-term health plans do not cover the essential benefits, which include maternity, mental health and prescription drug coverage.
 These policies are not qualified Obamacare plans and are not offered on the state health insurance exchanges.
 You may want to consider short-term policies if you need an affordable health insurance option or missed the open enrollment period.

-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

-Both of the health insurance companies that are currently available in Maine provide coverage across all 16 counties in the state, offering multiple tiers of coverage.
-We recommend beginning your search with Anthem, as the company’s Maine's Choice Pemaquid Silver HMO plan was the cheapest Silver health insurance plan in all but two counties.
+All of the health insurance companies currently available in Maine provide coverage across all 16 counties in the state, offering multiple tiers of coverage.
+We recommend beginning your search with Anthem, as the company offered the cheapest Silver health insurance plan in all but two counties.
 Harvard Pilgrim had the lowest-cost Silver policy in York and Cumberland counties.

 The cheapest health insurance plan in Maine changes by region, so we analyzed all Silver policies by county to help you get started on your search.
 The table below lists the best-priced Silver policy for each county and sample monthly premiums for an individual, couple and a family of three.